 Best known for the original yellow boot introduced in 1973, Timberland today outfits consumers from head-to-toe with collections that reflect the brand’s rich heritage of craftsmanship.
 In the ‘90s, hip-hop artists began wearing the boot as part of their style, and it has since become an icon in footwear.
 The Timberland boot has proved its worth as a fashion staple that’s both rugged and stylish.

-Practical, sturdy and elegant, three words at the centre of Tricker’s boot design principles.
+Practical, sturdy, and elegant, three words at the center of Tricker’s boot design principles.
 The brand’s country range reinforces these principles while looking unlike any other.
 Tricker’s approach to manufacturing screams tradition, so each shoe feels unique as if it’s handmade just for you.
 You get the feeling that very few brands make a product like this anymore.

 Church’s has managed to reinvent itself throughout the years and remains relevant today.
 But, as with so many boots, it is the style that pays tribute to the brand’s heritage that is clearly best.
 Church’s Shanghai-style footwear defined men’s fashion in 1929.
 Today, it’s still a bold shoe style that works well for casual and semi-formal occasions.